OSCA-source/OSCA.multisample/README.md

 # OSCA book, multi-sample

-This repository contains a Bioconductor package to deploy the **Multi-sample** subbook of the **Orchestrating Single-Cell Analysis** book.
+This repository contains a Bioconductor package to deploy the **Multi-sample** sub-book of the **Orchestrating Single-Cell Analysis** book.
 Install all relevant packages used in the book with:

 ```r
 BiocManager::install(remotes::local_package_deps(dependencies=TRUE))
 ```

 Building the book can be done by either running the usual **bookdown** invocation in `inst/book`:

 ```r
 bookdown::render_book("index.Rmd")